Heritage, local knowledge and innovation: Insect consumption in Latin America – LATINSECT

 Project coordination

-Esther KATZ (PATRIMOINES LOCAUX, ENVIRONNEMENT ET GLOBALISATION)
+Esther Katz (PATRIMOINES LOCAUX, ENVIRONNEMENT ET GLOBALISATION)

 The author of this summary is the project coordinator, who is responsible for the content of this summary.
 The ANR declines any responsibility as for its contents.